 Finally the clouds have moved out leaving a clear view towards the horizon and the Channel Islands to the north and Catalina Island to the south,allowing maximum visibility to see the gray whales migrating north.
-Today in the three and half hours I observed, two whales powered thru at top speed along with two separate boats also traveling at top speeds.
-Hundreds of dolphins and shore birds were seen stampeding miles out to the south and nearly one hundred sea lions stampeded close to shore in a brilliant display of acrobatic synchronized hunting tactics.
-Also seen today by a reliable eye witness (Pete) were four gray whales milling 250yds off the coast mid day.
-The giant ancient coreopsis are in full bloom all along the PCH and at here is the view yesterday from Pt Dume.
+Today in the three and half hours I observed, two whales powered thru at top speed along with two separate … Continue reading Gray Whales Travel North

 Month: February 2017